.He Lei Hiwa No 'Iolani Luahine

 Hula Festival &

-The 12th annual ‘Iolani Luahine Hula Festival will be held on January 23, 24 & 25 2014 at a location to be announced soon.
+The 13th annual ‘Iolani Luahine Hula Festival will be held on January 30 & 31, 2015 at the Sheraton Kona Resort & Spa at Keauhou Bay.
 The 'Iolani Luahine Festival was established in 2003 with a vision to perpetuate the hula, and it also serves as a way to honor the memory of 'Iolani Luahine and her contributions to the preservation of hula and Hawaiian culture.

 About 'Iolani Luahine